DeeboyEdx/speech2input/README.md

 ### Background

 This project originated from a simple desire to dictate to my computer, evolving into a quest for voice command functionality akin to that on an Android phone.
-While there are several other similar solutions out there, such as [Microsoft's voice access](https://support.microsoft.com/topic/get-started-with-voice-access-bd2aa2dc-46c2-486c-93ae-3d75f7d053a4), the approach detailed here is light weight, open source, highly customizable, and enables remote control from your smart devices.
+While there are several other solutions out there, such as [Microsoft's voice access](https://support.microsoft.com/topic/get-started-with-voice-access-bd2aa2dc-46c2-486c-93ae-3d75f7d053a4), the approach detailed here is light weight, open source, highly customizable, and enables remote control from your smart devices.

 ## Prerequisites